PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Typically, you would want to guarantee both secrecy and authenticity in communication and, hence, encryption schemes and MAC schemes are typically used together.

 An **authenticated encryption scheme** is a scheme that combines encryption with a MAC in a highly secure manner.
-Specifically, it has to meet the standards for existential unforgeability as well as a very strong notion of secrecy, namely one that is resistant to **chosen-ciphertext attacks**.<sup>[7](#footnote7)</sup>
+Specifically, it has to meet the standards for existential unforgeability as well as a very strong notion of secrecy, namely one that is resistant to **chosen-ciphertext attacks**.
+[7]

-In order for an encryption scheme to be resistant to chosen-ciphertext attacks, it must meet the standards for **non-malleability**: that is, any modification of a ciphertext by an attacker should yield either an invalid ciphertext or one that decrypts to a plaintext having no relation to the original one.<sup>[8](#footnote8)</sup>
+In order for an encryption scheme to be resistant to chosen-ciphertext attacks, it must meet the standards for **non-malleability**: that is, any modification of a ciphertext by an attacker should yield either an invalid ciphertext or one that decrypts to a plaintext having no relation to the original one.
+[8]

 As an authenticated encryption scheme ensures that a ciphertext created by an attacker is always invalid (as the tag will not be verified), it meets the standards for resistance to chosen-ciphertext attacks.
 Interestingly, you can prove that an authenticated encryption scheme can always be created from the combination of an existentially unforgeable MAC and an encryption scheme that meets a less stronger notion of security, known as **chosen-plaintext-attack security**.